 Make sure you're using the right muscles for each exercise and that your movements are controlled.

-Quick, jerky movements won't do much for your muscles, and they also present the risk of injury - you need to slow things down and focus on the contraction for these exercises to be effective.
+Quick, jerky movements will not benefit your muscles and can cause injuryâyou need to slow down and focus on the contraction for these exercises to be effective.

 6. Keep it Simple